bvoris/RedTeamRecon/README.md

 # RedTeamRecon
 Red Team Reconnaissance Tool for Windows systems

-Red Team Recon is a red team tool to be run on Windows Systems
+Red Team Recon is a red team tool to be run on Windows Systems for reonnaissance gathering This tool will require escalated privileges
+To be used for demonstration purposes only